ironthree/dxr/README.md

 The APIs for setting up an XML-RPC server are intended to be similarly straight-forward, and allow embedding the XML-RPC server endpoint route into other servers.
-First, set up a [`dxr_server_axum::RouteBuilder`], set up all method handlers, build it into an [`dxr_server_axum::axum::Router`], and then either use this route as part of a larger server, or create a standalone service from it.
+First, set up a `dxr_server::RouteBuilder`, set up all method handlers, build it into an `dxr_server::axum::Router`, and then either use this route as part of a larger server, or create a standalone service from it.
+This requires one server backend to be enabled (currently, only `axum` is supported).

 ```rust
 use dxr_server::RouteBuilder;